chynnasevilleno/phonegap-docs/docs/4-phonegap-build/4-tools/3-collaboration.html.md

 layout: subpage
 ---

-Multple PhoneGap Build users may want to work simultaneously on the same application.
+Multiple PhoneGap Build users may want to work simultaneously on the same application.
 This feature can be found in your app settings, under the *Collaboration* tab.

 Collaborators are invited via their email address.
 If a user account exists with the specified email, that user will be added to the application as a collaborator.
 Otherwise an email will be sent to the address inviting the user to sign up on PhoneGap Build.